vazco/meteor-universe-e2e/README.md

 ### Configuration

-Some parts could be configured to better suite your needs.
+Some parts could be configured to better suit your needs.

 Your custom configuration can be provided to the `setup` method.